 2. Create your desired genotype

-If the phenotype of your chosen research condition varies depending on whether a mutant is heterozygous or homozygous, achieving biallelic modifications using the CRISPR-Cas9 system can be difficult.
-By combining CRISPR technology with SNIPER, both DNA strands can be modified easily to obtain your desired genotype – enabling the creation of both homozygous and heterozygous mutants.
+If the phenotype of your mutation varies depending on whether it is heterozygous or homozygous, this can be difficult using the CRISPR-Cas9 system alone.
+With CRISPR-SNIPER, both DNA strands can be modified easily to obtain your desired genotype – enabling the creation of both homozygous and heterozygous mutations.

 3. Increase Screening Specificity

 SNIPER increases the specificity of CRISPR-Cas9 by allowing the evaluation of gene editing efficacy under multiple culture conditions.
 Specificity can be increased further by the addition of nickase, allowing sequences with similarity to your gene of interest to be excluded during the screening process, leaving only the mutants you desire.

 If you are a researcher in developmental biology, you may want to track the differentiation of your iPSCs.
 Yet reporter genes, such as fluorescence or resistance genes, are often large and therefore difficult to insert.
 With the enhanced KI rate available with SNIPER, it is possible to insert these functional gene segments more easily – enabling you to track changes in gene expression during differentiation.

 5. Edit Multiple Genes Simultaneously